 Do you like skiing, snowboarding or just spending time in a snowy environment?
-Then consider getting a job in a Scottish Ski Resort.
+Then consider working and skiing in the UK.
+Now the UK isn’t known for it’s ski resorts.
+Even though it snows in different parts of the UK the only place you find ski resorts are in Scotland.
+So if you would like to ski and work in the UK, why not get a job in a Scottish Ski Resort.
 If you didn’t know that Scotland had ski resorts, well you will be surprised to learn they have five.
 And each snow season, the Scottish Ski Resorts require staff to ensure everything runs smoothly.
 So here’s your chance while on a UK working holiday to extend your stay in Scotland by getting a job in a Scottish Ski Resort or one of the local nearby towns.
 In this post I will run through where the Scottish Ski resorts are, what job you could get and how to get one.
 Let’s get into it.

 The Five Scottish Ski Resorts

-There are five main ski centres in the Scottish Highlands.
+There are five main ski centres in Scotland, all in the Scottish Highlands.
 The Lecht, Nevis Range Mountain Resort, Cairngorm, Glenshee and Glencoe.
 Have a look at the map to see where the Scottish ski resorts are.

 The 5 Scottish ski resorts are spread across the Scottish Highlands

-Glencoe is on the western side of the Scottish Highlands and is quite remote even though it is only half an hour away from Glasgow.
+Glencoe is on the western side of the Scottish Highlands.
+It is quite remote even though it is only half an hour away from Glasgow.
 It boasts some of the steepest on-piste skiing in the country.
+If you don’t get a job in the Glencoe Ski Centre you could get one in Glasgow, then drive or bus it to ski in your spare time.

 Glenshee is the largest of the Scottish Ski resorts.
 The nearest town to this remote ski centre is Braemar.
 Here you could find work in one of the hotels, pubs or cafes.
 Braemar is home to the Scottish Highland Games with members of the royal family attending each year.
 It is also close to Balmoral Castle and so many people visit this area.

 This place looks very close to the Cairngorm ski centre on the map but alas, there is no direct road there.
 The nearest town is Tomintoul.
-Most ski runs are for beginners to intermediate.
+Most ski runs are for beginners to intermediate so is great for those who want to learn to ski or snowboard.

 This resort is on the western side of the Scottish Highlands with Ben Nevis being the highest mountain in the UK.
 The Nevis Range is near Fort William, so if you don’t find a position at the ski resort you may find work in this town.